Should I Upgrade My Computer or Buy a New One?

 Upgrading Parts on a Desktop Computer

 In a desktop computer, you have more room to upgrade components.
-The motherboard, RAM, graphics card, storage drives and even cards attached through a PCI express port, all can be easily upgraded.
+The motherboard, Memory, graphics card, storage drives and even cards attached through a PCI express port, all can be easily upgraded.

 Below is a list of computer parts that you can upgrade on a computer desktop:

 The motherboard can be replaced with a new one.
 Though it is a major change but many users go for a total desktop revamp once or twice in a decade.
 A new motherboard can last a couple of years because of its tendency to support multiple generations of add-on components.
 That’s why Choosing a compatible Motherboard for custom PC is difficult.